1 April 2026

 Energy becomes unpredictable

-A track that should arrive later can appear too early.
-A lower-energy song can land right after a peak and flatten the room.
+A track that should land later can arrive too early and flatten the build.

 Transitions stop making sense

-Even good songs can clash when they are placed badly.
-The problem is often not the track, but what came before it.
+Even strong songs can clash when they are placed badly.

 Momentum disappears